Very-Blank/BlockFPS/README.md

 # FIXME

+- [ ] Disable and gray out inspector properties when not in select mode.
+- [ ] Hide outline from model properties.
 - [ ] Imguizmo's rotation gizmo perspective is fucked.
 - [ ] If capsule.height <= capsule.radius -> CRASH.
 - [ ] Closing the launcher from close button doesn't clear highlight's and